m0lentum/molentum.github.io/content/gallery/_index.md

 +++

 All art on this page is original work licensed under CC0 (public domain).
-Art featuring designs which I don't technically have the rights for and can't make CC0 can be found in the [fanart](/gallery/fanart) section.
+Art featuring designs which I don't have the rights for and can't make CC0 can be found in the [fanart](/gallery/fanart) section.